petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/adding-pages/creating-a-page-template.md

 Staging functionality is in [maintenance mode](../../../installation-and-upgrades/upgrading-liferay/reference/maintenance-mode-and-deprecations-in-7-3.md) as of 7.3 GA1+.
 ```

 If staging has been enabled, changes to the widget page template are automatically propagated to the *staged* page.
 These changes must still be approved before the page is published to the live site.
-For this reason, the automatic propagation of Widget Page Template changes to the staged page cannot be turned off and the *Inherit Changes* selector does not appear.
+For this reason, the automatic propagation of widget page template changes to the staged page cannot be turned off and the *Inherit Changes* selector does not appear.

 ## Related Topics